photonOli/gitBox/README.md

 Now, your gitBox is synced with your server every 10 minutes.

-If you install, gitBox on another computer, all your gitBoxes will be synced together.
+If you install gitBox on another computer, all your gitBoxes will be synced together.

-##Technical details##
+##Technical Explanation##

 ./gitbox.sh or ./gitbox.sh install will do the following:

 -check that your server exists and has a ssh server.